 Administration of intravenous (conscious) sedation.

-You should not have to pay any additional fee for you dentist to "numb up" your tooth using a local anesthetic ("Novocaine").
-This should already be included in the price of the tooth's extraction.
+You should not have to pay any additional fee for your dentist to “numb up” your tooth using a local anesthetic (“Novocaine”).
+This should already be included in the price of the tooth’s extraction.
 The items above refer to additional medications that may be opted for, primarily as a means of patient management and/or helping the patient to better cope with the extraction process.